-Survey responses from 13 suppliers (6% of the contacted suppliers) indicated that they may have sourced gold from a refinery that is not certified as Conflict-Free under the Responsible Minerals Initiative (RMI).
+Survey responses from 16 suppliers (7.1% of the contacted suppliers) indicated that they may have sourced gold or tin from a smelter or refiner that is not certified as conflict-free under the Responsible Minerals Initiative (RMI).
 This certification ensures that smelters or refiners do not have a relationship with persons engaged in armed conflict in the Conflict Region in Central Africa, or other Level 3 Countries (see p. iii).

-The 13 suppliers were requested in February 2022 to investigate their respective supply chains to determine, to the best of their abilities, whether any gold supplied by the uncertified refinery was obtained from any source associated with groups engaged in armed conflict in the Conflict Region(s).
-If this was found to be the case, the suppliers were requested to investigate whether any of that gold may have been used in the production of any materials that they supplied to Electrolux in 2019 or 2020.
+The 16 suppliers were requested in January 2023 to investigate their respective supply chains to determine, to the best of their abilities, whether any gold or tin supplied by the uncertified refinery(-ies) was obtained from any source associated with groups engaged in armed conflict in the Conflict Region(s).
+If this was found to be the case, the suppliers were requested to investigate whether any of that gold or tin may have been used in the production of any materials that they supplied to Electrolux Group in 2021 or 2022.

-If such connection to the materials supplied to Electrolux was confirmed, the suppliers were asked to do everything in their power to eliminate this source of material from their supply chain.
-In doing so, Electrolux asked the suppliers to engage with sub-suppliers to eliminate any non-RMI-certified DRC or Level 3 smelters or refineries from their supply chains.
+If such connection to the materials supplied to Electrolux Group was confirmed, the suppliers were asked to do everything in their power to eliminate this source of material from their supply chain.
+In doing so, Electrolux Group asked the suppliers to engage with sub-suppliers to eliminate any non-RMI-certified DRC or Level 3 smelters or refiners from their supply chains.

-Electrolux acknowledges that supply chains may be complex and not always fully transparent.
+Electrolux Group acknowledges that supply chains may be complex and not always fully transparent.
 We also understand that it may be challenging to obtain reliable information even if all stakeholders collaborate in good faith.

-We will continue to engage with the concerned suppliers throughout 2022 and report the outcome in next year's Conflict Minerals report.
+We will continue to engage with the concerned suppliers throughout 2023 and report the outcome in next year's Conflict Minerals report.

-Follow-up of High-Risk suppliers from 2020 (reporting year 2019)
+Follow-up of High-Risk suppliers from 2021 (reporting year 2020)

-In the previous Conflict Minerals survey (2020, reporting year 2019), seven suppliers (2.5% of contacted suppliers) indicated that they may have sourced gold from a refinery which is not certified as Conflict-Free under the Responsible Minerals Initiative (RMI).
-One supplier was phased out shortly after the completion of the survey for reasons unrelated to the survey.
+In the previous Conflict Minerals survey (2021, reporting year 2020), 13 suppliers (6% of contacted suppliers) indicated that they may have sourced gold from a refinery which is not certified as Conflict-Free under the Responsible Minerals Initiative (RMI).
+Two suppliers were phased out shortly after the completion of the survey for reasons unrelated to the survey.

-After investigation and remediation, the remaining six suppliers indicated either that:
+After investigation and remediation, the status for the remaining eleven suppliers was: